Don Brinkley: Early life

 Don Brinkley knew what he was going to be when he was in his teens, growing up in New York City.
 While still in High School and in his collegiate years at Hofstra University, he began writing and selling radio scripts to the major networks.
 During World War II he served as a medic in the US Army.

 Family

-Don married Marjorie M. Bowling and legally adopted her children, Christie and Gregory.
-They refer to him as their "father" and not "step-father."
-The day after Don died, Marjorie had a stroke and heart attack, dying only seven weeks later on September 9.
-Christie said her mother died of a broken heart after fifty-five years of a happy marriage.
+Don married Marjorie M. Bowling and legally adopted her children, including Christie.
+The day after Don died, Marjorie had a stroke and heart attack, dying only seven weeks later.